Students with Disabilities - How College Differs from High School

-- Colleges/universities must ensure that any disability accommodations provided do not interfere with essential learning requirements of a course or academic program, or jeopardize the health or safety of others.
+- Colleges/universities must ensure that any disability accommodations provided do not interfere with essential learning requirements of a course or academic program, pose an undue financial or administrative burden, or jeopardize the health or safety of others.

 - In high school, parents may be more actively involved in making decisions for the student with the disability.
-In college, the student is responsible for making any decisions regarding his/her education and parents may only make decisions for the student if a consent or release form has been signed.
+Colleges must follow the Family Educational Rights and Privacy Act (FERPA), and the student is responsible for making any decisions regarding their education.
+Parents may only make decisions for the student or get information on their class schedule and academic progress if a FERPA Release Form has been signed.

 - Colleges/universities are not required to provide personal care attendants for students with disabilities.